 We are writing to tell you about New Hope Village 4 Veterans, a program that will provide a home and critical social services for homeless Veterans and their families.
 According to U.S. Department of Housing and Urban Development (HUD) estimates, as of January 25, 2012 there were 62,619 homeless Veterans in America.
 While this number is large, it does not even include their families.
 These selfless Americas served in World War II, the Korean War, Cold War, Vietnam War, Grenada, Panama, Lebanon, Persian Gulf War, Afghanistan, Iraq and South America to protect our country enabling you and I to live free..
 Despite their willingness to give their lives, many homeless Veterans are homeless due to poverty, lack of support from family or friends, substance use, or mental health challenges that may developed or worsened as a result of trauma they experience while serving.
 New Hope Village 4 Veterans will be committed to meeting the needs of homeless Veteran by providing a comprehensive, individualized system of care.

 The New Hope Village 4 Veterans project is based on the vision of its Founder, Cheryl (Kit) Turner, and has been in the work for almost ten years.
-It will cost an estimated $20 million and be built from the ground up in Clifton, NJ.
+It will cost an estimated $20 million and be built from the ground up in Essex County, NJ.
 There is a great need for this building due to the fact that there is only one other place that allows children to live with their parents while they get their lives back together.
 Fundraising efforts to complete the project have already been started, but it will cost $5 to $7 million in order for this one of the kind, state of the art building to get started.
 If we can find a big empty building such as and old hospital, school or hotel it would also work out because we can rehab it and make it fit.

 The New Hope Village 4 Veterans facility will provide our Veterans with much more than just a “bed for the night” or an apartment.
-It will have 30 - 2 bedroom apartments an on-site green house a water fountain in the front lobby, our families will be provided with an atmosphere that gives a nurturing and supportive background to their efforts to learn the skills needed to live independently within the community.
+It will have 30 - 2 to 3 bedroom apartments an on-site green house a water fountain in the front lobby, our families will be provided with an atmosphere that gives a nurturing and supportive background to their efforts to learn the skills needed to live independently within the community.
 The New Hope Village 4 Veterans complex will be solar powered with a build-in wireless network, will also feature:

 Participants in the program are economically disadvantaged and face barriers to employment, education, income, and health..
 In order to address these issues, classes will be provided on the following subjects: